 #2 – Using Data Table – What-if Analysis – One Dimensional Data Table

 Data tables provide a shortcut for calculating multiple versions in one operation and a way to view and compare the results of all of the different variations together on your worksheet.
-Below are the steps that you can follow to implement a one dimensional sensitivity analysis.
+Below are the steps that you can follow to implement a one dimensional sensitivity analysis in excel.

 Step 1 – Create the table in a standard format